Drama dari Krakatau: Plot

 In 1883, Krakatoa begins stirring for the first time in 200 years.
-In the nearby village of Waringin, Sadidjah confides to her husband, village head Tjakra Amidjaja, that she has had a bad dream about the volcano; she fears that it will be the death of them.
+In the nearby village of Waringin, Sadidjah confides in her husband, village head Tjakra Amidjaja, that she has had a bad dream about the volcano; she fears that it will be their death.
 Tjakra Amidjaja consoles her, and tells her that they will leave the village in two days.
 In the meantime, the volcano grows increasingly violent and Tjakra Amidjaja and Sadidjah stay behind to manage the evacuation.
 They send their children, Hasan and Soerijati, to stay with family in Rangkas Gombong.
 Krakatoa erupts several hours later.
 The village is wiped out in the resulting tsunami, and Soerijati is lost after she falls out of the carriage she is in; Hasan, however, arrives safely in Rangkas Gombong.

 Forty-four years pass.
 Moelia, the son of the Regent of Rangkas Gombong and Assistant Wedana of Sindanglaut, hears of a Baduy priest, Noesa Brama, who is curing the sick and injured.
 Moelia travels to Mount Ciwalirang to interview him, and finds Noesa Brama an intelligent and well-spoken man.
 Over lunch Moelia falls in love with the priest's daughter, Retna Sari.
 He learns that she must marry a man of equal standing to her father, one who is "no less than the Sultan of Yogyakarta or the Sunan of Solo".
 Upon returning home, Moelia realises that Noesa Brama must be the last male descendant of the Hindu kings of Pajajaran, and that both Retna Sari and her mother bear a striking resemblance to his own grandmother.
 Several days later, he returned to the mountain and overhears a group of men from Palembang planning to kidnap Retna Sari.
 He chases them away, then briefly visits Noesa Brama before returning home.
 Though he attempts to forget Retna Sari, he is unable to do so.